eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 Scripts
 ^^^^^^^

-Scripts can open or connect to SSL ports the usual way specifying the port with a plus sign.
+Scripts can open or connect to TLS ports the usual way specifying the port with a plus sign.
 Alternatively, the connection could be established as plaintext and later switched on with the starttls Tcl command.
-(Note that the other side should also switch to SSL at the same time - the synchronization is the script's job, not eggdrop's.)
+(Note that the other side should also switch to TLS at the same time - the synchronization is the script's job, not eggdrop's.)

 -------------------------------------